uwcart/mapstudy/README.md

 #### &emsp;[Param](#paramphp)

-## About the API documentation
+## About the API documentation:

 MapStudy is a flexible framework for creating map-based survey applications.
 It includes a range of components that are selected by setting and extending the options in the *.json* files within the *config* directory.
 For now, those files must be edited manually in a basic text editor such as Sublime or Notepad++.
 Hopefully there will eventually be a helper GUI for setting up the config files.

-The API documentation lists the available options in the config files.
-Each option is shown as code, with the option key to the left of a semicolon and each explicit possible value `-between dashes-`.
+The API documentation lists the options available in the config files.
+Each option is shown as code, with the option key to the left of a colon and each explicit possible value `-between dashes-`. **Everything `-between dashes-` is optional; everything `without dashes` is required.** Special cases are noted at their respective documentation sections.

-This documentation assumes a basic working knowledge of JSON formatting and geographic data structure.
+This documentation assumes a basic working knowledge of JSON formatting, geographic data structure, and geographic databases.

-## Setup
+## Setup:

 1. Clone or download a zipped copy of the framework from the [Github page](https://github.com/uwcart/mapstudy).

 2. Unzip the files and place them where you want to provide access to the survey&mdash;either on a public server or a private localhost server.

-3. Replace the *icon.png* file in the *img* folder with your own icon if desired.
+3. Replace the *logo.png* file in the *img* folder with your own icon if desired.

 4. If you will create a thematic map, gather geographic data and convert to GeoJSON format or store it in a PostGIS database.
 Geographic data should include every feature that will be mapped and each attribute that will be used to generate the thematic map.
 Thematic attributes should be numerical.
 Options for adding data to the map are covered in the *map.json* section below.
 A good source of geographic base data is [Natural Earth](http://www.naturalearthdata.com/).